 Add An ALT Tag To Your Images

-By adding keyword-rich ALT tags to your images, you won’t just be increasing usability.
-You’ll also further boost the signals your page sends to the Googlebot.
+Keyword-rich ALT tags won’t just increase usability, they’ll also further boost the signals your page sends to the Googlebot.

-Further still?
-You’ll increase the likelihood of these images showing up within Google Image Searches, which is an underappreciated but still worthwhile source of traffic for your site.
+You’ll also increase the chances of these images showing up within Google Image Searches.

 What Is It?